ArtKop/AcoShape/README.md

 2. Custom server used to operate the camera and D/A converter (not included here)

 ## Usage
-1. [Algorithm](Algorithm) contains the code of the Assembly algorithm (see the pseudocode in Materials and Methods of the paper).
+1. [Algorithm](Algorithm) contains the code of the assembly algorithm (see the pseudocode in Materials and Methods of the paper).
 2. [Simulator](Simulator)	contains the simulated version of the algorithm (no hardware/software required except for MATLAB).
 3. [Data processing/Chladni figures](https://github.com/ArtKop/AcoShape/tree/main/Data%20processing/Chladni%20figures) contains the code for computing & plotting the Chladni figures and NNs (see Fig. S1 of the paper).
 4. [Data processing/Nonlinear motion](https://github.com/ArtKop/AcoShape/tree/main/Data%20processing/Nonlinear%20motion) contains the code for analyzing the spatial nonlinearity of the particle motion (see Fig. 4A and S6 of the paper).